Travel.State.Gov > International Travel > Learn About Your Destination > Zambia International Travel Information

-A passport and visa are required to enter Zambia.
+A passport is required to enter Zambia.
 Passports must be valid for at least six months upon arrival and have at least three blank pages upon each entry.
 Travelers transiting other countries on the way to Zambia, particularly South Africa, should refer to their Country Information pages for additional blank page requirements.
+U.S. Passport holders do not require a visa to visit Zambia.

 You must carry the original or a certified copy of your passport and immigration permit at all times.
 Certified copies must be obtained from the office that issued the permit.
 If your passport is lost or stolen, visit the Zambian Department of Immigration to obtain a replacement entry permit before attempting to depart the country.

 Departure Tax/Security Charge: U.S. citizens must pay an airport departure tax in local currency.
 This tax is included in the cost of international flight tickets.
 For domestic flights, passengers pay a nominal charge in Zambian kwacha prior to entering the departure hall, only for chartered flights.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Zambia.